-1) Five (5) run maximum per inning, except the last inning which is unlimited.
-If the last inning comes before the 6th inning, the home plate umpire must declare "Last Inning" at the beginning of such inning and tell both head coaches directly to avoid any confusion.
-2) When a team is ahead by 12 or more runs at the end of 4 innings or 10 or more runs at the end of 5 innings, the team leading will be declared the winner.
+When a team is ahead by 12 or more runs at the end of 4 innings or 10 or more runs at the end of 5 innings, the team leading will be declared the winner.
 The game will be declared over and complete.
-Please note if the home team is down, they still get a chance to hit in the bottom half of the inning to try to close the gap and come back.
+Please note if the home team is down, they still get a chand the winner better that a change the leading of the leading of

-4.12 - FORFEITS
+4.10 - FORFEITS

-- a) A game may be forfeited to the opposing team when a team: - 1) Being upon the field, refuses to start play within ten (10) minutes after the appointed time for beginning the game, unless such delay in the umpire's judgment is unavoidable; - 2) Refuses to continue play, unless the umpire has terminated the game; - 3) Fails to resume play after the game was halted by the umpire within one (1) minute after the umpire has called "play"; - 4) Fails to obey within a reasonable time the umpire's order to remove a player or coach from the game; - 5) After a warning by the umpire willfully and persistently violates any rules of the game; - 6) In the umpires discretion employs tactics designed to delay or shorten the game; or - 7) The coach of a team fails to maintain control over his/her side of the field, which shall include dugouts and spectators.
+- a) A game may be forfeited to the opposing team when a team: - 1) Being upon the field, refuses to start play within ten (10) minutes after the appointed time for beginning the game, unless such delay in the umpire's judgment is unavoidable: - 2) Refuses to continue play, unless the umpire has terminated the game; - 3) Fails to resume play after the game was halted by the umpire within one (1) minute after the umpire has called "play"; - 4) Fails to obey within a reasonable time the umpire's order to remove a player or coach from the game; - 5) After a warning by the umpire willfully and persistently violates any rules of the game; - 6) In the umpires discretion employs tactics designed to delay or shorten the game; or - 7) The coach of a team fails to maintain control over his/her side of the field, which shall include dugouts and spectators. - b) If a game cannot be played because of the inability of either team to place eight (8) players on the field at the time the game is officially scheduled to begin, it shall be an automatic forfeit.
+If both teams are unable to place eight (8) players on the field at the time the game is officially scheduled to begin, both teams shall be charged with forfeited losses. - c) Violation of Regulation III PLAYERS, shall be grounds for an automatic forfeit in accordance with that Regulation. - d) Violation of Rule 4.03 (PLAYER PARTICIPATION) shall be grounds for an automatic forfeit in accordance with that Rule.

-- b) If a game cannot be played because of the inability of either team to place eight (8) players on the field at the time the game is officially scheduled to begin, it shall be an automatic forfeit.
-If both teams are unable to place eight (8) players on the field at the time the game is officially scheduled to begin, both teams shall be charged with forfeited losses. - c) Violation of Regulation III PLAYERS, shall be grounds for an automatic forfeit in accordance with that Regulation. - d) Violation of Rule 4.06 (PLAYER PARTICIPATION) shall be grounds for an automatic forfeit in accordance with that Rule. - e) A game in progress shall be automatically forfeited to the opposing team when either team is unable or refuses to place eight (8) players on the field. - f) The use of an ineligible player shall be grounds for forfeit in accordance with Regulation III. - g) The coaching eligibility of a coach whose team forfeited two (2) or more games in a season shall be reviewed by the League Director and League President prior to that coach being given another coaching assignment in the League.
+- e) A game in progress shall be automatically forfeited to the opposing team when either team is unable or refuses to place eight (8) players on the field. - f) The use of an ineligible player shall be grounds for forfeit in accordance with Regulation III. - g) The coaching eligibility of a coach whose team forfeited two (2) or more games in a season shall be reviewed by the League Director and League President prior to that coach being given another coaching assignment in the League.

-4.13 - BORROWING PLAYERS FROM OTHER RECREATION TEAMS: In an effort to reduce the number of forfeited games and to ease the rescheduling pressures associated with postponements, SJBS has established a protocol for borrowing eligible replacement players to be drawn upon from other recreation teams in the same grade or one grade lower; however, 3rd Grade League may not draw from a 2nd Grade roster.
-DISCUSSION AROUND CALL UP...CAN 4TH CALLUP FROM SAME GRADE OR MUST THEY GO ONE GRADE LOWER?
+4.11 - BORROWING PLAYERS FROM OTHER RECREATION TEAMS: In an effort to reduce the number of forfeited games and to ease the rescheduling pressures associated with postponements, SJBS has established a call-up system for eligible replacement players to be drawn upon from the 4th Grade Minor League.
+A pool of eligible replacement players will be formed through nominations made by each of the 4th grade coaches.
+Once parental approval has been obtained, a call-up list of players will be formed and maintained by the Major League Director.